 Business Cards: 7 Stats You Can’t Ignore

 Business cards are far from obsolete, with 88% of people keeping their cards for longer than a week.
 In a world saturated with digital interactions, a well-designed business card still offers a tangible, memorable touchpoint that digital alternatives often lack.
-This article explores 7 critical statistics and provides actionable insights to ensure your business cards are not just handed out, but are actively working for your brand.
+This article explores 7 critical statistics and provides actionable insights to ensure your business cards aren’t just handed out, but are actively working for your brand.

 - Why Business Cards Still Matter: The Data